twhelan25/tryhackme-CTF-writeup-for-mkingdom/README.md

 ![gobuster + nikto](https://github.com/user-attachments/assets/52b6696d-72fa-4069-a95e-885787ab9668)

-The scans reveal a directory call /app.
+The scans reveal a directory called /app.
 At first this brings us to a button called jump, and after clicking it a few times, it takes us to toad's expensive website.
 Let's examine the source code:

 ![source](https://github.com/user-attachments/assets/5ad9209e-80cc-43d8-9c73-90a87896a060)

 The code reveals that the site is using concrete5 8.5.2.
-I did a little research on exploited this and came across this article on hackerone.com:
+I did a little research on how to exploit this and came across this article on hackerone.com:

 ![concrete exploit](https://github.com/user-attachments/assets/5d16a8c7-a37d-4bd8-89a7-c5f03afb8414)

-I tried a some typical default username and password combos and admin:password worked for the login.
-Now, we're going to follow the steps described in the hackerone article to change file properties to allow php, and upload a php reverse shell.
+I tried a some typical default username and password combos a very basic combo worked for the login.
+Now, we're going to follow the steps described in the hackerone article to change file properties to allow php file extensions in settings, and upload a php reverse shell.
+I'm going to use revshells.com, put in my IP, choose a 4 digit port and pick a shell.
+I'm going to use php pentest monkey.
 And we now have a reverse shell as www-data!

 ![www-data](https://github.com/user-attachments/assets/d8d732b3-4ee2-4e56-82e9-45ce03d92f6f)

 # Privilege Escalation
+First, I will check the /etc/passwd file for users.
 I then searched around the home directory but permission is denied for the directories.
 So, I headed back to www-data's home, and started looking around for useful files.
-We saw from the source code earlier that the web server is built off of the /app/castle/application.
+We saw from the source code earlier that the web server is built off of the /app/castle/application, so I'll search there for something we can use.
 I then found the directory config.
 It's always a good idea to check the config directory to see if there is senitive info.
-And the file database.php contains a password for toad.
+And the file database.php contains a plain text password for user toad.

 ![su toad](https://github.com/user-attachments/assets/b40596f7-8cfd-43f0-8a4e-dbe45cf34f3f)

-I ran sudo -l as toad but toad can't run sudo on this machine.
+I ran sudo -l as toad, but toad can't run sudo on this machine.
 Let's head to /home/toad and see what we can find. smb.txt contains a message from mario:

 ![smb txt](https://github.com/user-attachments/assets/7d4d89b6-9751-4d8e-8e88-6182f2c6e284)

 It's always a good idea to check files such as .bash_history and .bashrc to look for senitive info.
 I checked out .bashrc and noticed a PWD_token that appears to be base64 encryped.
+We can decrypt it on the target:

 ![bashrc](https://github.com/user-attachments/assets/8515dba8-aebf-456d-83b2-680b1b3952ec)

-I was then used this password to su mario:
+I then used this password to su mario:

 ![su mario](https://github.com/user-attachments/assets/ede5ede8-50dd-48e7-98ca-234218844851)

+Notice that we cannot use the cat command, so I used the less command to view the contents of user.txt.
 Now, let's head to /tmp, and run linpeas.
 I ran a python server from kali:
 ```bash
 python3 -m http.server